Baron 52: Controversy

 On 27 March 1996, the bone fragments were interred at Arlington National Cemetery in a group burial.
 The families of all eight men attended although the families of the four rear crew members were there to "honor the sacrifice" of the flight crew and did not believe the bone fragments were those of Melton, Matejov, Cressman or Brandenburg.
 Matejov's younger brother, John Matejov, has sought help from both Wyoming Senators and Congressmen in petitioning the Pentagon for further information as well as appealing directly to President Obama.
 Former Deputy Assistant Secretary of Defense Roger Shields said the government "acted 'precipitously' to declare Matejov and the other three missing crew members to be dead".
 In their book, The Men We Left Behind, Mark Sauter and Jim Sanders wrote that "The names were scratched from the list (of MIAs) because they were an inconvenience that would have complicated Henry Kissinger's life".
 Kissinger negotiated the Paris Peace Accords and was responsible for carrying out President Nixon's promise to bring all POWs home.
 They further alleged that "the men weren't dead, and the Pentagon knew it" and that it was covered up because the flight was illegal under the Paris agreement.

 Congress reviewed the status of the four crewmen in 2016.
-The status of one of the four crewman was not changed to MIA 2016.
+The status of one of the four crewman was not changed to MIA in 2016.
 As of September 2020 the entire crew is listed by the Defense POW/MIA Accounting Agency as accounted for.